How Hearing Australia’s Innovations are Destigmatising the Hard-of-Hearing

-Their innovation has pivoted from being expert-led to customer-led, driven by insights into the use and customer value of the product rather than its technical features.
-This has led to more emotional engagement and education around the products.
+Hearing Australia’s innovation has pivoted from being expert-led to customer-led, driven by insights into the use and customer value of the product rather than updated upon audiologist suggestions.
+This has led to greater engagement through the educated use of the products.

 During the pandemic, Conrad found interdepartmental collaboration to increase through virtual means and found the board’s function to become more enabling and supportive than ever before.

 He shares his optimism around more sustainable digital innovation and more spontaneous hybrid collaboration.